History of opera: Classicism

 The main exponent of classicism was the Austrian Wolfgang Amadeus Mozart.
 He was a child prodigy, who toured Europe with his father between the ages of six and fourteen, becoming acquainted with the main musical currents of the time: Italian and French opera, Gallant music, Mannheim school.
 In his native Salzburg, he performed in 1767 the sacred singspiel Die Schuldigkeit des ersten Gebots (The Obligation of the First Commandment), at the age of only eleven.
 That same year he performed for the university an operetta in Latin, Apollo et Hyacinthus.
 The following year he composed the singspiel Bastien und Bastienne, a parody of Le devin du village by Jean-Jacques Rousseau.
-That year he received a commission from the grand duke of Tuscany Leopold – future Holy Roman Emperor Leopold II — for an Italian opera buffa, and produced La finta semplice.
+That year he received a commission from the grand duke of Tuscany Peter Leopold I – future Holy Roman Emperor Leopold II – for an Italian opera buffa, and produced La finta semplice.
 During a stay in Naples he composed Mitridate, re di Ponto (1770), his first serious opera, which reaped a notable success, and featured a richer and more elegant orchestration than the Italian operas of the time.
 In the following two years he composed two serenatas, operettas to be performed in a salon: Ascanio in Alba (1771) and Il sogno di Scipione (1772), the latter with libretto by Metastasio.
 That year he produced Lucio Silla, of Gluckian influence.
 In 1775 he received a commission from Munich and produced La finta giardiniera, of comic tone, still in the Baroque style.
 That year he produced Il re pastore, a pastoral serenade.
 Again in Salzburg, between 1779 and 1780 he began Zaide, a singspiel which he left unfinished.
 Idomeneo, re di Creta (1781) was a new commission from Munich.
 This work marked his entry into musical maturity and his gradual abandonment of the baroque.